 LATEST UPDATE: - Workshop Books by Neil Wyatt

-Image of the Month for February 2018: The Rosette Nebula
+Image of the Month for April 2018: The Lunar X and V in Colour

 So far the topics covered by this website concentrate on four main areas:

 Model engineering - the making of working models essentially using the same materials and techniques as the prototypes.

 Metalworking workshop - not just for model engineering, all sorts of hobby engineering

 Projects - mostly boats so far, but I will be adding other stuff!
 All the things that aren't mostly made of metal.

 Astronomy - a hobby that offers opportunities for photographic, engineering and electronic projects while also opening my eyes to the vastness and variety of the universe.

 That's not everything though, I will be adding reviews of some of my favourite music, and perhaps a few of my own tunes, some of my photography and you will also find the obscure Adept Lathe Register on these pages.